Mpemane/Solution_to_take_home_test/README.md

             else:
                 print("Invalid option")
-<br /> I have also included a python file name ISBN.py that contains the solution to the Verication code of the ISBN.
+<br /> I have also included a python file name ISBNF.py which contains the solution to the verification code of the ISBN.
 # Section D Loom video.
 The link below, will take you to my loom videos, is about 2 and half minute long. https://www.loom.com/share/12d6394e72f348889546f41545bafb3e